 12.4 Commercial Transactions.
 You should not use the Service to send money except to people that you know.
 We are not responsible for, the quality or delivery of goods or services that you pay for using our Services.
 You accept that using our Services to pay for goods and services is at your own risk.
 In particular, as we are not involved in, nor responsible for, nor have any control over any underlying arrangement you may have with any other person associated with your use of our Services, we will not mediate any disputes, nor enforce or execute any arrangement you may have with such persons.

 12.5 No guarantee of the services provided by your third parties.
-We do not guarantee, nor are we responsible nor liable for the accuracy, completeness or usefulness of any third party service provider that you have entered into an agreement with and that is used in connection with your use of our Services (including your internet service provider, the issuer of your Funding Instrument and/or your mobile device manufacturer or network operator).
+We do not guarantee, nor are we responsible nor liable for the accuracy, completeness or usefulness of any third party service provider that you have entered into an agreement with and that is used in connection with your use of our Services (including your internet service provider, the issuer or provider of your Funding Instrument and/or your mobile device manufacturer or network operator).
 You acknowledge that the selection of such persons or the purchase of any goods and/or services from them is solely your choice.
 We strongly encourage you to do your own research into choosing such providers.

 12.6 Data security measures.
 We have implemented certain measures designed to secure your personal data from accidental loss and unauthorised access, use, alteration or disclosure.
 However, we cannot guarantee that unauthorised third parties will not be able to defeat those measures or use your personal data for improper purposes.
 You acknowledge that any personal data or other information is provided to us is at your own risk.

 12.7 Your responsibility for maintaining your equipment and implementing safeguards.
 It is your responsibility to implement satisfactory safeguards and procedures to make sure any data or other information you submit through our Services are free from contaminations or other harmful properties.
 Further, you shall be responsible for obtaining and maintaining all communication networks, hardware, and other equipment needed for access to and use of our Services, and you are responsible for all such related charges.
 We do not promise that our Services will be supported on your device or that our websites and/or mobile app will support all browser types or otherwise be compatible with your communications equipment.
 In addition, if you access and/or use our Services via a mobile device, you agree and acknowledge that the downloading, installing or using certain mobile applications may be restricted by your mobile network operators and/or device manufacturer and not all the Services may work with all mobile network operators or devices.
 You agree not to use our Services on devices that have been modified contrary to the manufacturer’s software or hardware guidelines.